FrameworkComputer/linux-docs/hibernation/hibernate-fedora-automatic.md

 1. **Install Dependencies**
-   (**NOTE:** This is already installed, but this is offered just in case and as the software progresses, new stuff will be added.)
+   (**NOTE:** This is already installed, but this is offered just in case and as the software progresses, new features will be added.)
    Click **Install Dependencies** to ensure all necessary packages are installed.
 This will check and install any missing dependencies for hibernation functionality.

 3. **Configure Hibernate**